 I once had an enormous Adam and Eve collection; novels, plays, poems, records, audio cassette tapes, video cassette tapes, paintings, cartoons, jokes, statuettes, socks, and on and on.
 A tiny remnant of that collection is a glossary entitled Adam and Eve in Phrase and Slang.

-I've started keeping track of Classic Crossword Clues, and the subtleties of television subtitling, and noticed the COMPLEX complex, some Obnoxious Observations, Odology, the study of Roads?, Intense Contents, an inquisition, words ending in "ID", words derived from "PET", words derived from "PUT", words derived from "SE", Singular Plurals, Three Little Words, Shtrange But True words ending in "UM" from Latin, and the UnderToad.
+I've started keeping track of Classic Crossword Clues, and the subtleties of television subtitling, and noticed affectation, the COMPLEX complex, some Obnoxious Observations, Odology, the study of Roads?, Intense Contents, an inquisition, words ending in "ID", words derived from "PET", words derived from "PUT", words derived from "SE", Singular Plurals, Three Little Words, Shtrange But True words ending in "UM" from Latin, and the UnderToad.

 In the world of speculative nonfiction, I have wondered about the etymological analysis of groups of words with a common root, and have come up with a Para-ble.

 I once bought a copy of HL Chace's Anguish Languish for ten cents at a library, and was entranced by Ladle Rat Rotten Hut, which has since turned up unattributed around the web.
-It took me more than two years to work out my own story, called Rhombus Kills Ten.
-I have recently added another, called Deep Eyed Pauper and Jag Handy Bin Stock.
+It took me more than two years to work out my own stories, Rhombus Kills Ten, Deep Eyed Pauper and Jag Handy Bin Stock.
 You might also enjoy Bill Reynolds's version of a famous poem, Flopping Dry Goods.
 And I encourage you to look around on the web for the hilarious "Gender Cyst".
 You can also consider Meredith Willson's prank on "I've Got a Secret" in which he produced a mangled version of "In the Good Old Summertime" and a similar joke played with "I'm a Yankee Doodle Dandy".